chawki-Y/trade-lifecycle-management-system/README.md

 - Price refreshes are user-triggered, and repeated backend requests reuse cached prices while the cache is valid.
 - `timestamp` shows when the quote was last fetched from the provider. `checkedAt` shows when the backend last checked for a price, so it changes on every frontend refresh even when the quote comes from cache.
 - `cacheAgeSeconds` shows how old a cached price is, which gives users transparency when a price comes from cache.
-- Fresh provider prices are upserted into the `market_prices` table, one row per instrument.
+- Fresh provider prices are updated/inserted into the `market_prices` table, one row per instrument.
 - If the provider fails and a stale in-memory cached price exists, the backend returns the stale cached price instead of crashing.
 - If the provider fails and no memory cache exists, the backend tries the latest known PostgreSQL price from `market_prices`.
 - Database fallback prices are marked as stale and shown as `Database fallback` in Market Overview.